Brett Kavanaugh Accused Of Sexual Misconduct, Matter Referred To Federal Investigators

 — The New York Times (@nytimes) September 13, 2018

-Rather than risk the identity of the woman leveling the accusation of sexual assault against Kavanaugh going public, Feinstein opted to deliver the letter to the F.B.I., which she referenced during today’s confirmation hearing per The New York Times.
-The F.B.I. is routinely charged with investigations of this manner into public officials, as well as conducting their background checks.
+Rather than risk the identity of the woman leveling the accusation of sexual assault against Kavanaugh going public, Feinstein opted to deliver the letter to the FBI, which she referenced during today’s confirmation hearing, per the New York Times.
+The FBI is routinely charged with investigations of this manner into public officials, as well as conducting their background checks.

 JUST IN: Brett Kavanaugh has been accused of sexual misconduct with a woman in a letter that's been passed to the FBI: Report https://t.co/oi8PFIySK6 pic.twitter.com/N2rOzIgYZS